Oktan-Burg/Python-youtube/README.md

 # Python-youtube
-I just do python projects in youtube videos and drop them here for testing
+In this repository I will do basic python projects while demonstrating python functions and basics.